 3. A spring loaded check valve will help minimize effects of water hammer, while a swing check valve can exacerbate the issue.
 Any water hammering effects present in a piping system can potentially be amplified by a swing check valve.
+Spring check valves are considered “silent check valves” by utilizing a spring to assist the poppet in closing the check valve prior to fluid flow reversal.
+The following is a basic example to explain the concept of water hammer.

-Let’s consider this basic example to explain the concept of water hammer: say you have a line with water in it and you have a check valve.
-Downstream of that check valve, you have a quarter turn ball valve.
+In an application where you have a line with water in it and you have a check valve.
+Downstream of that check valve, you have a lever handle quarter turn ball valve.
 Let’s say water is flowing and someone shuts the quarter turn ball valve abruptly.
 This can produce a pressure wave flowing through the piping – this is what is known as water hammer.
 With a swing check valve specifically, the flapper on that valve will be open until that pressure wave returns back to the swing check.
-The pressure wave causes the flapper to slam shut, which is very much audible, and causes excessive wear within the swing check valve and other piping system components.
+The pressure wave can cause the flapper to slam shut and cause excessive wear within the swing check valve and other piping system components.
 Conversely, a spring loaded check valve will help minimize, and in some cases, eliminate the effects of water hammer because the spring in the spring check closes before the pressure wave gets there.
-Spring check valves are considered “silent check valves” by utilizing a spring to assist the poppet in closing the check valve prior to fluid flow reversal.

 We hope this clears up any confusion you may have around the differences between these different type of check valves and that you learned the advantages offered by spring check valves.
 All the valves Check-All Valve manufactures are inline spring loaded poppet style check valves.
 Our expert staff can answer any questions you may have.
 Use the comments to post your questions or tag us on social media.
 Stay tuned for our next article!